-The Whole30 diet has climbed its way to one of the top spots for popular diet trends.
-And even though it doesn't follow along with all of our principles of healthy eating (you don't have to give up beans and whole grains in our book) the Whole30 diet plan does have some components we agree with.
+The Whole30 diet (the stricter sister of the Paleo diet) has climbed its way to one of the top spots for popular diet trends, promising benefits like weight loss, increased energy levels and relief from chronic pain and digestive issues—so long as you faithfully follow the strict set of rules for what you can and cannot eat.
+Even though it's not totally in line with all of our principles of healthy eating—you don't have to give up beans and whole grains in our book—the Whole30 diet plan does have some components we agree with.
 Whole30 followers are encouraged to choose whole foods with real ingredients, cut out added sugar completely, and read nutrition labels carefully—all sound advice for a healthy diet.
-But the plan also calls to eliminate all types of dairy, legumes, and grains (including healthy whole grains like oats and quinoa)—foods that provide beneficial nutrients, like calcium, vitamin D and fiber.
+But the plan also calls to eliminate all types of dairy, legumes, and grains (including healthy whole grains like oats and quinoa), which are all healthy foods that provide beneficial nutrients, like calcium, vitamin D and fiber.
 Research shows that unless you have an allergy, there is no reason to exclude these foods from your diet, and doing so actually causes more harm than good.

 Read More: The Pros & Cons of The Whole30 Diet

 While we're not super-fans of the Whole30 diet, we definitely identify with the healthy points.
-If you've been inspired to "hit reset" on your diet, rather than go full Whole30, we suggest taking a more balanced approach by eating more whole foods and eliminating added sugar.
-The recipes in this 7-day plan feature simple whole foods and no added sugar.
-Each dinner meets Whole30 criteria, and to help you get the full range of nutrients you need each day, we include healthy breakfast and lunch recipes that use hearty whole grains, calcium-rich dairy and fiber-packed legumes.
-This week's delicious meal plan makes it easy to eat healthy whole foods all week long.
+If you've been inspired to "hit reset" on your diet, rather than go full Whole30, we suggest taking a more balanced approach.
+The recipes in this 7-day dinner plan meet Whole30 criteria and feature simple whole foods and no added sugar.
+To help you get the full range of nutrients you need each day, we include healthy breakfast and lunch recipes that use hearty whole grains, calcium-rich dairy and fiber-packed legumes.
+This easy Whole30 meal plan makes it simple to eat healthy whole foods all week long.

 Broiled Ginger-Lime Chicken